RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
 - Started working on player boost damage mechanic.
+- Added forLoop and continue modifiers.
+These allow you to run the next set of modifiers up until a return modifier a certain amount of times.

 ## Changes
 - Renamed Image Objects' Set Data to Store Data.